AhmedWael2397/Selenium-WebDriver/README.md

 - **Base Setup Class**: Contains the common setup and teardown methods.
 - **Test Classes**: Each test class extends the base setup class and contains specific test methods.

-### Configuration

-A `config.properties` file is used to manage configuration settings like the URL of the application, browser type, and timeout durations.
-A utility class (`Config.java`) is used to read these properties.

 ### Test Cases

 #### 1. **EmptyCredentials.java**